Somerset: Economy

 Somerset has few industrial centres, but it does have a variety of light industry and high technology businesses, along with traditional agriculture and an increasingly important tourism sector, resulting in an unemployment rate of 2.5%.
 Tourism was estimated in 2013 to support around 26,000 people.

 Bridgwater was developed during the Industrial Revolution as the area's leading port.
 The River Parrett was navigable by large ships as far as Bridgwater.
-Cargoes were then loaded onto smaller boats at Langport Quay, next to the Bridgwater Bridge, to be carried further up river to Langport; or they could turn off at Burrowbridge and then travel via the River Tone to Taunton.
+Cargoes were then loaded onto smaller boats at Langport Quay, next to the Bridgwater Bridge, to be carried further upriver to Langport; or they could turn off at Burrowbridge and then travel via the River Tone to Taunton.
 The Parrett is now only navigable as far as Dunball Wharf.
 Bridgwater, in the 19th and 20th centuries, was a centre for the manufacture of bricks and clay roof tiles, and later cellophane, but those industries have now stopped.

 With its good links to the motorway system, Bridgwater has developed as a distribution hub for companies such as Argos, Toolstation, Morrisons and Gerber Juice.
-AgustaWestland manufactures helicopters in Yeovil, and Normalair Garratt, builder of aircraft oxygen systems, is also based in the town.
+Leonardo Helicopters, formerly AgustaWestland, manufactures helicopters in Yeovil, and Normalair Garratt, builder of aircraft oxygen systems, is also based in the town.

 Somerset is an important supplier of defence equipment and technology.
 A Royal Ordnance Factory, ROF Bridgwater was built at the start of the Second World War, between the villages of Puriton and Woolavington, to manufacture explosives.
 The site was decommissioned and closed in July 2008.
 Templecombe has Thales Underwater Systems, and Taunton presently has the United Kingdom Hydrographic Office and Avimo, which became part of Thales Optics.
 It was announced twice, in 2006 and 2007, that manufacturing is to end at Thales Optics' Taunton site, but the trade unions and Taunton Deane District Council are working to reverse or mitigate these decisions.
-Other high-technology companies include the optics company Gooch and Housego, at Ilminster.
+Other high-technology companies include the optics company Gooch and Housego at Ilminster.
 There are Ministry of Defence offices in Bath, and Norton Fitzwarren is the home of 40 Commando Royal Marines.
 The Royal Naval Air Station in Yeovilton, is one of Britain's two active Fleet Air Arm bases and is home to the Royal Navy's AgustaWestland AW159 Wildcat helicopters and the Royal Marines Commando AgustaWestland AW101 Merlins.

 Agriculture and food and drink production continue to be major industries in the county, employing over 15,000 people.
 Apple orchards were once plentiful, and Somerset is still a major producer of cider.
 The towns of Taunton and Shepton Mallet are involved with the production of cider, especially Blackthorn Cider, which is sold nationwide, and there are specialist producers such as Burrow Hill Cider Farm and Thatchers Cider.
 Gerber Products Company in Bridgwater is the largest producer of fruit juices in Europe, producing brands such as Sunny Delight and Ocean Spray.
 Development of the milk-based industries, such as Ilchester Cheese Company and Yeo Valley Organic, have resulted in the production of ranges of desserts, yoghurts and cheeses.